kevcjones-archived/yeoman-ember-jasmine-handlebars-helloworld/README.md

 yeoman-ember-jasmine-handlebars-helloworld
 ==========================================

+Disclaimer : This was made when yeoman was v0.9.6... since then its updated and no uses a 'yo' package instead.
+I will probably create a new one in the future.
+Until then i'd see if they fixed the shortfalls in the current v1.0 yourself.

 A Yeoman Ember Scaffolded Boilerplate with Jasmine Unit Testing and Handlebar Templating fully wired up and ready to code.

 *Disclaimer*